 Amount(Rs.mn) | Share (%) | Amount (Rs.mn) | Share (%) | |

-Table 3: Maturity Profile of Government Securities Portfolio
+Table 3: Maturity Profile of the Treasury Bond Portfolio

 ---|---|---|---|